-Two directors will be elected at the 2017 Annual Meeting to serve for a three-year term expiring at our Annual Meeting in 2020.
-The Board has nominated Cynthia J. Brinkley and John E. Klein for election as directors at this meeting.
-Each nominee is currently serving as a director and has consented to serve for the three-year term.
-Each nominee elected as a director will continue in office until his or her successor has been elected and qualified.
+Four directors will be elected at the 2018 Annual Meeting to serve one-year terms expiring at our Annual Meeting in 2019.
+The Board has nominated Bill G. Armstrong, James C. Johnson, W. Patrick McGinnis and Robert V. Vitale for election as directors at this meeting.
+Each nominee is currently serving as a director and has consented to serve for a one-year term.
+Each nominee elected as a director will continue in office until his or her successor has been elected and gualified.